 If some of the tools above look confusing, check out Online Video Cutter.
 It's simple to use, and is available as a handy Chrome extension

 You can then opt to trim away unwanted footage, and crop in if you have taken too wide a shot.
-There's a rotate function for footage accidentally shot with your phone on its side, and there's even a Chrome extension available so you can access the editing tools more easily.
+There's a rotate function for footage accidentally shot with your phone on its side, and there's even a Chrome extension available so you can access the tools more easily.

 Make fun videos and slideshows ready to share on Twitter and Facebook